Fiat Abarth OTR 1000: Body

 The OTR 1000 uses the stock bodies of the Fiat 850.
 Externally, it differs from this in many smaller details; Compared to other variants of the Fiat Abarth OT passenger car series, the external differences are sometimes small.

 On the rear panel, between the space for the rear license plate and the right rear light unit, the addition "OTR" is located below the chrome-plated "Fiat Abarth" and "1000" lettering; it replaces the chrome "OT" logo in front of the "Fiat Abarth" lettering.

 The OTR 1000 Coupé shares other external features with the OTS 1000 Coupé produced from 1966 to 1969: At the front of the vehicle, a slightly trapezoidal radiator grille, which is narrower at the bottom, covers the special opening through which the water cooler, which is positioned at the front, is supplied with cooling air.
 Above the grill is a narrow chrome strip with the inscription "Fiat Abarth 1000".
-On the coupes, the large Abarth logo is mounted centrally on the grille, on the few OTR-Limousines (seen from the front) asymmetrically on the top left.
+On the coupes, the large Abarth logo is mounted centrally on the grille, on the few OTR-saloons (seen from the front) asymmetrically on the top left.
 On the front panel of the street-legal versions, two chrome-plated attachment points for the oil cooler, which is concealed behind the panel, can be seen below the bumper; only the racing versions have a separate opening for this cooler.

 Other external features that distinguish the Fiat Abarth OTR 1000 from the Fiat 850 can also be found on other models in the OT series, such as the "Abarth" logos on the body flanks and the wheel covers.